nineinchnick/niix-fsm/README.md

 Define the `fsm` alias in application configuration file as `'fsm' => 'application.vendor.nineinchnick.niix-fsm'`.

+## Usage

-Implement the `IStateful` interface in selected AR model.
+* Implement the `IStateful` interface in selected AR model.
 You might want to add `Yii::import('fsm.components.*')` at the top of the file.
+* Adjust rules to remove attributes from the `transition` scenario.
+The `NetActiveRecord.filterRules()` helper method should be used for that.

-In the controller, add the `state` action and include it in the context menu, adjust according to comments:
+* In the controller, add the `state` action and include it in the context menu, adjust according to comments:

 ~~~php